matthewscharles/instrument-maker/README.md

   - *On a Mac, you might be required to download developer tools.
 There is no need to install Xcode if prompted.*
   - Keep up to date by periodically typing `git pull` within the folder in terminal.

+**Direct download**
-Alternatively, click the green Clone or Download icon at the top of the [GitHub repo](https://github.com/matthewscharles/instrument-maker) to download a zip file.
+Click the green Clone or Download icon at the top of the [GitHub repo](https://github.com/matthewscharles/instrument-maker) to download a zip file.
 If doing so, you will need to download updates manually in the future.

+**Installation**

 - Install [Pure Data](http://puredata.info/downloads)